jafonte01/Python-Notes/README.md

 # Python Notes

-Introductory Python Notes - personalized from the Bootcamp "Thinkful" curriculum
+Introductory Python Notes - personalized from the Bootcamp "Thinkful" curriculum.

 Covers the following (in quasi-learning order):